zeroc-ice/ice/csharp/README.md

 ## Building on Windows

-A source build of Ice for .NET on Windows produces two sets of assemblies:
+A source build of Ice for .NET on Windows produces three sets of assemblies:
- - assemblies for [.NET 5][8]
+ - assemblies for [.NET 5.0][8]
  - assemblies for the .NET Framework 4.5
  - assemblies for [.NET Standard 2.0][2]